My Mold Illness Story

 It’s like this: mold didn’t make me sick.
 It kept me sick.
 I didn’t suddenly wake up in a house full of stachybotrys and get violently ill–it wasn’t my “triggering event.”
 Many people with mold illness recall a stressful event from which they never recovered–i.e. a viral infection, pregnancy, surgery, or traumatic event.
 Simply put, we are designed to handle major stressful events…but there is a threshold.

-When the dominoes of inflammation start to fall, every system is affected.
+When the brain is overloaded by stressors for a long enough time, every system is adversely affected.
 My symptoms became a laundry list of every possible thing that can go wrong in the human body.

 Autonomic Nervous System

 This is the only thing I focused on for a while, because Postural Orthostatic Tachycardia Syndrome (POTS) is the only official diagnosis I ever received.
-Basically, standing up is like a cardio workout for me–I don’t even have to break a sweat!
+Basically, standing up was like a cardio workout for me–I didn’t even have to break a sweat!
 I mistakenly thought–because this particular thing was “diagnosed”–that other issues would clear up if I focused on healing my POTS.
-I’ve since learned to detest the label and diagnosis.
-It’s meaningless and only served to narrow my focus on one particular aspect of healing for over a year.
+I’ve since learned that the label and diagnosis was meaningless and only served to narrow my focus on one particular aspect of healing for over a year.

-Trying to concentrate now is like trying to look through a pair of binoculars that aren’t in focus.
-The effort is there, but the ability to make it clear is not.
-It’s like living underwater or occupying space with no memory of how or why I am there.
-It takes quadruple the amount of time to complete things that require focus (like writing blog posts!).
+Trying to concentrate was like trying to look through a pair of binoculars that weren’t in focus.
+The effort was there, but the ability to make it clear was not.
+It was like living underwater or occupying space with no memory of how or why I was there.
+It took quadruple the amount of time to complete things that required focus (like writing blog posts!).
 And the rage–oh, the “mold rage.”
-My reaction to even minor stressors used to mean running the gamut of extreme emotions in a matter of minutes.
+My reaction to even minor stressors meant running the gamut of extreme emotions in a matter of minutes.

 There were also the thoughts of death.
 I was not suicidal, but I was convinced of my imminent death.
 These thoughts would happen in “flares.”
 As in, one minute I was cheerfully chatting with a friend on the phone and the next I was folding into myself, convinced I was breathing my last.
-It’s impossible to explain the irrational brain affected by mold.
-Now that I’m out of it, I see just how affected I was.
-Mold altered my entire personality.
-That the human mind could be so affected by these microscopic fungal fragments is…well, it’s not surprising.
+It’s impossible to rationally explain the limbic brain.
+Now that I’m recovered, I see just how affected I was.
+My entire personality was altered.

-I am in awe of how much stress hormone the body can produce and still function.
-I’m certain my cortisol was through the roof–it was high when I had it tested months later.
+I am now in awe of how much stress hormone the body can produce and still function.
+I’m certain my cortisol was through the roof–it was high even months after I started treatment, when I was starting to feel better.
 I started meditating.
 I survived, minute by minute, with deep breathing and mindfulness.
-It’s ironic, because doctors and well-wishers tell mold-toxic people all the time to try meditation for anxiety and stress relief.
-I am basically a Buddhist monk now, yet it did nothing to lower my cortisol or lessen the severity of my symptoms.
+It’s ironic, because doctors and well-wishers tell chronically ill people all the time to try meditation for anxiety and stress relief.
+I meditated constantly, yet it did nothing to lower my cortisol or lessen the severity of my symptoms.
+Meditation is not enough on its own.

-Speaking of stress, did you know it alters the gut microbiota?
-Despite my success on the Plant Paradox diet, I have lingering GI issues from this episode of my life.
-Don’t get me wrong, I have come so far from where I was at peak symptoms.
+Speaking of chronic stress, did you know it alters the gut microbiota?
+Despite my initial success on the Plant Paradox diet, I had lingering and worsening GI issues.
 I was down to only a handful of foods I could tolerate and I was not absorbing nutrients.
-What saved me was eating GAPS-style broth-based meals for several (yes, several) months.
+What saved me was eating GAPS-style broth-based meals, three meals a day, for almost a year.

 There were episodes of muscular excitation–uncontrollable jumping, twitching, and tingling.
 I felt completely powerless to control my own body.
 I lost a lot of muscle mass, too, and not for lack of exercise, which made things worse.
 Overtime, I simply found myself unable to open jars, walk up stairs, or even pick up objects from the floor without bringing on one of these twitching episodes.
 It’s not unheard of for sufferers of mold illness to be misdiagnosed with atypical onset multiple sclerosis, Parkinson’s, or ALS.